 Approach How does this approach support you in achieving the learning outcomes?
-Semina r Seminar instructor will facilitate your learning and acquisition of knowledge through the lectures conducted.
-Opportunities will be provided for students to raise questions, seek clarifications and voice their views on the topics involved.
-Tutorial s Students will be exposed to questions of varying degrees of difficulties and are expected to prepare in advance for the tutorial sessions to maximize their benefit.
+Semina r Seminar instructor will facilitate your learning and acquisition of knowledge through the lectures/seminars conducted.
+Opportunities will be provided for students to raise questions, participate, answer questions, seek clarifications, and voice their views on the topics involved.
+Tutoria Is Students will be exposed to questions of varying degrees of difficulties and are expected to prepare in advance for the tutorial sessions to maximize their benefit.
 Students are free to raise any pertinent issues or questions or supplement with additional points of views.
-Group Project Allow students opportunity to work in a group and to exercise their teamwork.
-The topics are geared towards real-life applications to help students observe the translation of academic knowledge into practice in the industry Other in-Class activiti Provide opportunities for instructor-to-peer and peer-to-peer interactions, seeking to stimulate interest in the topics and learning from instructor and peers.
+Project Allow students opportunity to work in a group and to exercise their teamwork.
+The topics are geared towards real-life applications to help students observe the translation of academic knowledge into practice in the industry.
+Other in- Class activiti es Provide opportunities for instructor-to-peer and peer-to-peer interactions, seeking to stimulate interest in the topics and learning from instructor and peers.